-The carrying amount of cash and cash equivalents, restricted cash, accrued interest receivables and accrued interest payables is assumed to approximate its fair value and the financial instruments listed are classified as Level 1.
+The carrying amounts of cash and cash equivalents, restricted cash, accrued interest receivables and accrued interest payables are assumed to approximate their fair value and the financial instruments listed are classified as Level 1.
 Notes payable measurements are classified as Level 2 and all other financial instruments measurements are classified as Level 3.
-During the years ended December 31, 2014 and 2013, there were no transfers between Level 1, Level 2 and Level 3 hierarchy levels.
+During the years ended December 31, 2015 and 2014, there were no transfers between the Level 1, Level 2 and Level 3 hierarchy levels.